vzool/docs/api/reference.md

 }
 ```

-## Data Types
+## Field Types

+Returns the list of Directus field types.

 ```http
 GET /types
 ```

-Returns the list of Directus data types.

 ## Webhooks

-Webhooks allows you to send a HTTP request when an event happens.

-Creating a webhook on Directus is done by creating a custom hook that makes a HTTP request.
+Webhooks allow you to send an HTTP request when a specific event occurs.
+Creating a webhook in Directus is done by creating a custom hook that makes an HTTP request.

 The example below sends a `POST` request to `http://example.com/alert` every time an article is created, using the following payload: